A preventative maintenance program identifies issues before they develop into problems that cause you to lose time and data.

 Whilst every business is different and will have their own set of requirements, the technician will usually:

-- Inspect individual workstations
+- Inspect individual workstations for issues

 - Review servers